List of The Little Mermaid characters: Glut

 Glut is a ferocious great white shark who is the opening antagonist of the film.
 He first appears where Ariel and Flounder are exploring the Sunken Ship and collecting human artifacts.
 He pursues them and tries to kill them, but gets his head stuck in an anchor and does not appear again.

+In an original draft for the movie, Glut managed to survive and escape from his predicament and would fight Ariel and Flounder again while they are chasing the wedding ship to stop Eric and "Vanessa"'s wedding.
+Flounder musters up the strength and courage to trick Glut into getting Ariel close enough to the ship for her to get up onto it and then he manages to bite the barrel she was on (which is later revealed to be a gunpowder keg) as Flounder manages to escape from the results.
+It is implied that Glut died in the ensuing explosion.
+Glut's death in this scrapped scene may have been a reference to the climax of the original Jaws film.
+However, besides trying to simplify the story and focus the climax of the film on Ursula, gunpowder needs a very strong heat source to explode.
+So, realistically (physically and chemically), it would have been impossible for the barrel to explode by simply biting it, even less possible if surrounded by water and with wet shark teeth.

 He makes minor appearances in the television series and also appears as a boss in Kingdom Hearts, initially as an optional boss, but must be defeated later to enter Ursula's lair.

-Glut appears in the 2023 live-action remake adaptation of the same name, portrayed through CGI.
+Glut appears in the 2023 live-action remake portrayed through CGI.
 Like the original animated film, he does not speak and still serves as the film's opening antagonist.
 He is first seen when Ariel and Flounder are exploring a sunken ship, much to Flounder's worry that King Triton will not be pleased for not being present during the meeting.
 When Glut sees them, he chases Ariel and Flounder across the sunken ship.
 Flounder tries to escape, but ends up getting caught on the seafloor below, leaving him unable to swim while Ariel drops a barrel onto Glut, causing him to charge towards her, only to crash through a mirror and get stuck.
 Glut does not appear again afterwards, and his fate is left unknown.